Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Convert/Convert.md

 ### PDF to CSV
 - Works best with simple, well-structured tables in digital PDFs
 - Not reliable for scanned documents

+### PDF to Markdown
+- Table-aware converter that runs locally on your server
+- Turns larger text into Markdown headings based on font size
+- Rebuilds detected tables as Markdown tables, joining tables that split across a page break
+- Works best with digital PDFs; run [OCR](../OCR.md) first for scanned input

+---

+## Automation and API conversions

+A few conversions have no button in the Convert tool.
+They run only through the [API](../../API.md) and the [Automate / pipeline](../../Configuration/Pipeline.md) workflow.

+- **PDF to vector / page-description formats** - export a PDF as EPS, PS, PCL, or XPS for print and publishing workflows.
+- **PostScript to PDF** - turn PostScript files (PS, EPS, EPSF) into PDF, with an optional print-oriented (prepress) profile.

+The vector and PostScript conversions need the **Ghostscript** group, which is included in the standard Docker image.

+See the [API reference](../../API.md) for the exact parameters of these conversions.

 ---